Lion's Mound: Later history

+Description

+Mound

+The mound itself is a regular cone of earth, 43 m in height, 169 m in diameter, and 520 m in circumference.
+This huge man-made hill was constructed using 300000 m3 of earth taken from the ridge at the centre of the British line, effectively removing the fields between La Haye Sainte farm and the southern bank of Duke of Wellington's sunken lane.

-Victor Hugo, in his novel Les Misérables, wrote that the Duke of Wellington visited the site two years after the Mound's completion and said, "They have altered my field of battle!"
-However, the alleged remark by Wellington as described by Hugo was never documented.
+Victor Hugo, in his novel Les Misérables, wrote that the Duke of Wellington visited the site two years after the mound's completion and said, "They have altered my field of battle!":

+The alleged remark by Wellington about the alteration of the battlefield, as described by Hugo, was never documented, however.

 Statue

-A statue of a lion standing upon a stone-block pedestal surmounts the hill.
-Jean-Louis Van Geel (1787–1852) sculpted the model lion, which closely resembles the 16th-century Medici lions.
-The lion is represented on the crests of both the Royal Arms of England and the Royal Coat of Arms of the United Kingdom as well as on the personal coat of arms of the monarch of The Netherlands, and symbolises courage.
+A colossal cast iron statue of a lion standing upon a stone-block pedestal surmounts the hill.
+Jean-Louis Van Geel (1787–1852) sculpted this Leo Belgicus, which closely resembles the 16th-century Medici lions.
+The lion is represented on the crests of both the Royal Arms of England and the Royal Coat of Arms of the United Kingdom, as well as on the personal coat of arms of the monarch of the Netherlands, and symbolises courage.
 Its right front paw is upon a sphere, signifying global victory.

-The statue weighs 28 t, has a height of 4.45 m and a length of 4.5 m.
-William Cockerill's iron foundry in Liège cast the lion, in sections; a canal barge brought those pieces to Brussels; from there, heavy horse-drays drew the parts to Mont-St-Jean, a low ridge south of Waterloo.
+The statue is accessible by a staircase of 226 steps.
+It weighs 28 t, has a height of 4.45 m and a length of 4.5 m.
+William Cockerill's iron foundry in Liège cast the statue in sections; a canal barge brought those pieces to Brussels; from there, heavy horse-drays drew the parts to Mont-St-Jean, a low ridge south of Waterloo.

 There is a legend that the foundry melted down brass from cannons that the French had left on the battlefield, in order to cast the metal lion.
 In reality, the foundry made nine separate partial casts in iron and assembled those components into one statue at the monument site.